Hole & Gap Measurement

 fionec has developed miniaturized probes based on optical fibers.
 With diameters starting from just 50 µm, they can enter even the smallest of cavities.
 This makes it possible to perform inspections of difficult-to-access surfaces that are inaccessible with other probes.
 Examples include the inner surfaces of micro-drilled holes, narrow gaps or complex free-form surfaces.
 The optical inspection technique offers a fast, contactless and wear-free way of measuring micro-structures and distances.
 Including at production speed, if required.

-The high-accuracy measuring technology of the FDM Series allow for a great deal of design flexibility.
+The high-accuracy measuring technology of FDM-1 and FDM-2 allow for a great deal of design flexibility.
 The technology can be easily integrated into coordinate-measuring machines or existing production lines.

 Open page >>